Senior Driving: When Should a Senior Should Give up the Car Keys?

 Senior researcher for the study and founding director of the Center for Injury Epidemiology and Prevention at Columbia University Medical Center, Dr. Guohua Li, explains, “This is a very complex issue.
 It’s a sensitive balance, and the pros and cons of not driving need to be weighed on a case-by-case basis.”

 In some instances, reducing the amount of driving can ease the transition into relinquishing the keys for good.
 The senior’s doctor needs to be consulted first, of course, and with his/her consent, try restricting driving at night, in poor weather, and in busy traffic.

 Dr. Marian Betz, spokesperson for the American Federation for Aging Research, highlights the need for seniors to continue to remain engaged in their community and to be as mobile and socially involved as feasible.
 Families are encouraged to seek out opportunities for seniors to engage in activities at the local senior center, exercise programs, volunteering, etc.

-Hired Hands Homecare, providers of the senior care Novato families rely on, offers a practical solution to resolve the concern over unsafe driving: partner with us for safe, reliable transportation and accompaniment services, allowing seniors the ability to continue to be social and get out of the house, according to their own preferred schedule and desired destinations.
-Call us at (866) 940-4343 or contact us online to learn more, and to find out if our services are available in your area.
+Hired Hands Homecare offers a practical solution to resolve the concern over unsafe senior driving: partner with us for safe, reliable transportation and accompaniment services, allowing seniors the ability to continue to be social and get out of the house, according to their own preferred schedule and desired destinations.
+Call us at (866) 940-4343 or contact us online to learn more about how our services help promote independent Napa senior living.